 Serial Number Date and Instance Defendants Main Arguments and Grounds of Action Primary Remedies Represented Class Status/Additional Details Sum of Claim 8.
-2/2014 Clal The plaintiff contends that To order Clal Insurance to Any person who In December 2017, the Court approved the The total damage claimed for District - Tel Aviv Insurance Clal Insurance abuses the fact that the policyholder does not pay, for a certain period, the savings component in a life insurance policy which includes a savings component and a risk component, and fundamentally and grossly violates the policy terms by implementing unilateral changes to the policy (shortening the policy period, changing the insurance commencement date and increasing the policyholder's age at the start of insurance coverage), which leads to an unlawful increase in the real premium cost, although the premium for the risk component in the policy has been paid in full.
-According to the plaintiff, Clal Insurance thereby causes policyholders to incur damages in significant amounts. pay the excess premium amounts which it collected by first moving the insurance commencement date until the date when the claim was approved as a class action, with the addition of the maximum linkage differentials and interest permitted by law.
+2/2014 Clal The plaintiff contends that To order Clal Insurance to Any person who In December 2017, the Court approved the The total damage claimed for Insurance Clal Insurance abuses the fact pay the excess premium obtained and/or who claim as a class action. all of the class members against District - that the policyholder does not amounts which it collected was insured by a life The class which was approved includes Clal Insurance amounts, in the Tel Aviv pay, for a certain period, the by first moving the insurance policy, and anyone who engaged in, and/or who was plaintiff's estimate, to a total of savings component in a life insurance policy which includes a savings component and a risk component, and fundamentally and grossly violates the policy terms by implementing unilateral changes to the policy (shortening the policy period, changing the insurance commencement date and increasing the policyholder's age at the start of insurance coverage), which leads to an unlawful increase in the real premium cost, although the insurance commencement date until the date when the claim was approved as a class action, with the addition of the maximum linkage differentials and interest permitted by law.
 To receive an order prohibiting Clal Insurance from continuing its collection of premiums at rates higher than the rate specified in the policy.
-Alternatively, to order Clal Insurance to pay an appropriate and adequate amount in favor of the entire public, to an amount equal to the collection fees which were collected and not reimbursed to the payer, with the addition of duly calculated linkage differentials and interest. obtained and/or who was insured by a life insurance policy, and who did not pay the savings component in this policy in its entirety, from the policy preparation date until the date of entitlement for a monthly annuity according to the policy, and from whom premiums were unlawfully over collected, due to the change in the insurance commencement date. claim as a class action.
-The class which was approved includes anyone who engaged in, and/or who was covered by, a life insurance policy which includes a savings component and a risk component, and who did not pay one of the policy components in full, from the policy preparation date until the date of eligibility for a monthly stipend under the policy, or until the settlement or expiration of the policy, whose insurance start date was "moved forward" by the respondent.
+Alternatively, to order Clal Insurance to pay an appropriate and adequate who did not pay the savings component in this policy in its entirety, from the policy preparation date until the date of entitlement for a monthly annuity according to the policy, and from whom premiums were unlawfully over collected, due to the change in the insurance commencement date. covered by, a life insurance policy which includes a savings component and a risk component, and who did not pay one of the policy components in full, from the policy preparation date until the date of eligibility for a monthly stipend under the policy, or until the settlement or expiration of the policy, whose insurance start date was "moved forward" by the respondent.
 The claimed remedy is payment of insurance benefits to the class members.
-The claimed remedies are the repayment of surplus premiums sums charged by Clal Insurance, according to the plaintiffs, beyond the sums set in the policy, as well as an order prohibiting Clal Insurance from continuing its collection of premiums at rates higher than the rate specified in the policy.
-The proceedings are currently in the claim management stage. all of the class members against Clal Insurance amounts, in the plaintiff's estimate, to a total of approximately NIS 20 million.
+The claimed remedies are the repayment of surplus premiums sums charged by Clal Insurance, according to the plaintiffs, beyond the sums set in the policy, as well as an order prohibiting Clal Insurance from continuing its approximately NIS 20 million. premium for the risk amount in favor of the collection of premiums at rates higher than component in the policy has entire public, to an amount the rate specified in the policy. been paid in full.
+According to equal to the collection fees which were collected and The proceedings are currently in the claim the plaintiff, Clal Insurance thereby causes policyholders not reimbursed to the management stage. to incur damages in payer, with the addition of significant amounts. duly calculated linkage differentials and interest.